scenty/OPEN-OHC/README.md

 [Baidu  Cloud] https://pan.baidu.com/s/1JeaByifJi_939TFOISDovQ with extraction code o4qy

-If *either data downloaded*, please fill in your information (in 10 seconds!) in one of the following links:
+If **either data downloaded**, please fill in your information (in 10 seconds!) in one of the following links.
+These help in scientific communication and improvement of our data.

 [Google Doc] https://docs.google.com/spreadsheets/d/10d6_ARcdD8zE8cZLTta9E9--S7q9j6yVKq6dccd87yU/edit#gid=0